 My grandmother taught me how to knit when I was a kid.
 Every summer, I’d spend a few weeks at her house, and she’d let me use the very same needles and yarn with which she made all my favourite sweaters, blankets, and slippers.
 I never kept up with it throughout the school year, so I would always inevitably forget.
 But every summer, I’d ask her to teach me again.

-However, I only started knitting in earnest a few years ago, when I found out I was going to be an aunt.
+However, I only started knitting in earnest when I was in university.
 Mental health has been a lifelong struggle for me, but this point in my life had been particularly rough.
 During a rare spurt of energy, I pulled out my grandmother’s needles and yarn (and some refresher Youtube tutorials), and got to work on a very simple garter stitch blanket.
 The finished gift was (very) far from perfect, but it was the first time in quite a while that I actually felt proud of myself.
 I noticed that while I was keeping my hands busy, the world (and my mind) felt a little less dark.

 I began knitting everywhere, all the time.
 At home while watching Netflix, on public transit, while spending time with friends—any time my hands were free.
 I started picking up new skills, and trying increasingly difficult patterns.
 Having something to focus on helped ease my social anxiety, made it easier for me to deal with a very crowded daily commute, and gave me a feeling of accomplishment.